MapsPeople/docs/src/ios/v3/guides/search/create-a-search-experience-with-mapsindoors.md

   order: 510
 ---

 This is an example of creating a simple search experience using MapsIndoors.
-We will create a map with a search button that leads to another view controller that handles the search and selection.
-On selection of a location, we go back to the map and shows the selected location on the map.
+We will create a map with a search button which leads to another view controller that handles the search and selection.
+Select a Location to go back to the map and show the selected Location on the map.

-We will start by creating a simple search controller that handles search and selection of MapsIndoors locations
+We will start by creating a simple search controller that handles search and selection of MapsIndoors Locations.

-Declare a protocol for our location selection with a `didSelectLocation` method
+Declare a protocol for our Location selection with a `didSelectLocation` method

 ```swift
 protocol MySearchControllerDelegate {